 As a result, public transportation is a vital part of life in Miami Beach.
 There are many routes that connect Miami to Miami Beach and allows for easy commutes between the two.
 Even if you just want to get from one area of Miami Beach to another, the public transit lines will be more than sufficient.

 However, both walking and biking around Miami Beach are also great options due to the gorgeous weather and the pedestrian-friendly nature of the city.
 Also, biking in particular has become more popular in recent years due to a public bicycle sharing system that was launched in 2011.

 We make sure to refresh our rental listings every hour in order to provide you with the newest and most up-to-date inventory available on the market.

-At least 47.38% of those living in this county rents their homes.
-Most residents will commute to work by car with an average commute time of 30.6 minutes.
+At least 47.38% of those living in this county are renting their homes.
+Most residents will commute to work by car with an average commute time of 31 minutes.

 Geographically, Miami-Dade County, Florida is a part of the Miami, FL Urban Area.
-This county is currently home to 5,859,349 residents, or 2,045,951 households with a median income of $50,097. the Miami, FL Urban Area residents have a median age of 40.6 and 39.91% are currently renting their homes in the area.
+This county is currently home to 5,859,349 residents, or 2,045,951 households with a median income of $50,097.
+Residents in the Miami, FL Urban Area have a median age of 41 and 39.91% are currently renting their homes in the area.